-A merchant cash advance, also called a business cash advance, isn’t technically a loan.
+A merchant cash advance, also called revenue-based financing or a business cash advance, isn’t technically a loan.
 Instead, it’s a financing option that allows your business to get capital—quickly and easily—by utilizing future credit card sales.

 Merchant cash advances can be used in a number of ways.
 They can act as an emergency fund, helping you cover unexpected expenses.
 They can also be used to capitalize on a new growth opportunity or business venture.